HughP/Lexical-Database-Archiving-Stats/README.md

 * Paterson, Hugh J, III.
 2014. *Language archiving and data ecology*.
 Presentation at the University of Oregon GLOSS and the Department of Linguistics Colloquium, Eugene, OR, 23 May.
 [Handout] (http://linguistics.uoregon.edu/wp-content/uploads/2013/09/Paterson-Handout.pdf)

 * Paterson, Hugh J, III and Jeremy Nordmoe.
 2013. *Challenges of implementing a tool to extract metadata from linguists: The use case of RAMP*.
 Poster presented at SIL-UND, Summer 2013 session in Grand Forks, North Dakota.
-Version 1.4 (Essentially this is the same poster as presented in Hawaii, but laid out with differernt dimensions.)
+Version 1.5 (Essentially this is the same poster as presented in Hawai'i, but laid out with differernt dimensions.)

 * Paterson, Hugh J, III and Jeremy Nordmoe.
 2013. *Challenges of implementing a tool to extract metadata from linguists: The use case of RAMP*.
 Poster presented at [3rd International Conference on Language Documentation and Conservation](http://nflrc.hawaii.edu/ICLDC/2013/), at the University of Hawai’i Mānoa, Honolulu, HI.
 February 28 – March 3rd.
-Version 1.5 Online at: https://scholarspace.manoa.hawaii.edu/handle/10125/26178 or http://hdl.handle.net/10125/26178
+Version 1.4 Online at: https://scholarspace.manoa.hawaii.edu/handle/10125/26178 or http://hdl.handle.net/10125/26178

 ## Formulas
 Formulas used in the papers and posters about Lexical Database Archiving